EmbarkStudios/opensource-template/CONTRIBUTING.md

 ## Contribution Workflow

-If you want to make changes or add functionality to one of our projects, you can .......
+If you want to make changes or add functionality to one of our projects, you can do so by following these steps:

 1. Fork the repository.